phantomics/april/compatibility-notes.md

 It's best to run ABCL with a larger heap size than the default if you expect to run large functions.
 A heap size of 5GB was used when running April's demo tests.

+## Clasp

+Clasp and April are nearing full compatibility; currently there are bugs preventing the use of underscores to break up numbers as with `10_000`, and there are problems loading large APL files like those found in the `libraries/` subdirectory.
+The `random-state` library only gained compatibility with Clasp as of [this commit](https://github.com/Shinmera/random-state/commit/3e31e21ffde13555f73880e490e1f368d8cdbd58).
+Stay tuned for more updates.

 ## Allegro CL

 Allegro CL fails 2 main tests because of a problem with its `(acosh)` function.
 As a result, for example `¯6 ○ ¯2` produces a divide-by-zero error.